Peyton Place (film): Development

 Less than a month after the novel's release in October 1956, producer Jerry Wald bought the rights from author Grace Metalious for $250,000 and hired her as a story consultant on the film, though he had no intention of allowing her to contribute anything to the production.
 Her presence in Hollywood ensured the project additional publicity, but Metalious soon felt out of place there.
 "I regarded the men who made Peyton Place as workers in a gigantic flesh factory," she recalled, "and they looked upon me as a nut who should go back to the farm."

 The screenplay, by John Michael Hayes, omits many of the novel's sexually explicit moments, because Hayes was working under the Hays Code, which restricted depictions of content the U.S. Motion Picture Production Code deemed explicit.

 Mark Robson said the script "went through at least eleven drafts.
 The first one I read was about two hundred and sixty pages.
 While it was imperfect, and structurally wrong, still one could see that it was possible—with hard work—to pull it together.
 Jerry was tireless, and John Michael Hayes worked extremely hard; on a weekend he would rewrite a whole script.
 The final screenplay was written on the stage as the film was actually being made."

+John Michael Hayes said "I tried to tell the story of the difficulty adolescents have passing through that invisible pane of glass as they become adults.
+I examined the turmoil they go through, especially in the town of Peyton Place.
+I was sympathetic to these young people.
+The first draft was nearly three hundred pages, and it took eight drafts to finally boil it down."

 Metalious was horrified by what she deemed a sanitized version of her novel, and was also displeased with the thought of the casting of Pat Boone as Norman Page (the role was eventually given to Russ Tamblyn).
 She returned to her home in Gilmanton, New Hampshire, and publicly derided the film, though she eventually earned a total of $400,000 in exhibition profits from it.

+Hayes said "everybody had read the book, so we couldn't disappoint them—without offending the censors and without offending the other countries in which it would be seen.
+Getting the Catholic Church's Legion of Decency seal was probably the most difficult thing.
+People felt it was a book that couldn't be made into a picture.
+We had to make it acceptable but entertaining and good.
+And the Legion didn't change a line."